FREE WEBINAR: Mastering the essentials of source to pay May 27th, 2025 11:00am EST

 Why is direct procurement crucial to the production process?

 Direct procurement sources the materials and services that go directly into your product.
 Efficient direct procurement leads to high-quality products, timely production, and ultimately, satisfied customers.
+Properly handling direct and indirect procurement processes collectively contributes to a company's overall success.

 What are the steps in the direct procurement process?